Which is more convenient to use; a pancake compressor or a hot dog compressor?

 |Breathing||Between 0-10 dB|

 |Vacuum Cleaner||75 dB|

-Despite its compact size, a pancake compressor can be used for various projects.
-It has been a favorite tool for inflating tires but it can also be used for the following:
+Despite the compact size, pancake compressors can be used for various projects.
+They’ve been a favorite for inflating tires but they can also be used for the following:

 - Air Brush – a tool used to spray paint, ink or dye on a surface for art or decorative purposes.